Top 10 Ways to Fix Your Sleep Schedule

 On average, teens and adults spend 7 hours daily on electronics.
 Try putting your phone away for at least two hours before bed, and if possible, read a book before sleeping.

-Take melatonin
+Take melatonin supplements

 Melatonin is a natural hormone your brain produces to balance your sleep-wake cycle.
 For those with insomnia or who are constantly stressed at night, it is very effective and can generally improve the quality of your sleep.
 It's best used in moderate doses when you're about to sleep.

-Stick to your desired time
+Stick to your desired sleeping and waking times consistently

 Once you have started sleeping at your desired time, do not wake up at your previous usual time.
 You could wake up a bit earlier for better balance in your sleep schedule.
 If you do wake up earlier than usual, stick to that time until your body adjusts to your new schedule.